 - You can have a limited one-sided conversation if you feel this appropriate.
 Outline the things you would like them to know, these may be facts about the death, how you and others are feeling, inviting but not requiring the child to engage in the conversation with you.
 These one-sided conversations act as stepping stones for the child in their understanding of the death, and over time they can move from being a passive to an active participant in subsequent conversations.

-- Be honest (in an age-appropriate way) about the circumstances of the death: at some point the truth will come out, and it is better for the child to be told in a safe and nurturing space by a main caregiver than for the child to receive only half the truth from someone else.
+- It is best to be honest (in an age-appropriate way) about the circumstances of the death when supporting children.
+At some point the truth will come out, and it is better for the child to be told in a safe and nurturing space by a main caregiver than for the child to receive only half the truth from someone else.
 Reassure the child that they did not cause the death.
 Children may be asking themselves, “Did I cause this to happen?” and often feel guilty or responsible for the death.

 - Explain truthfully on a level that the child can understand what caused the death.
 There is no need to go into upsetting or unnecessary details.

-- With young children it may be helpful to ask what they think “suicide” and “being dead” means.
+- When supporting children that are young, it may be helpful to ask what they think “suicide” and “being dead” means.
 This provides an opportunity to correct any misunderstandings they have about death or suicide.

 - The word suicide can present some confusion for young children.
 It is here that you could say that the person “killed themselves” or “made their body stop working.”
 Avoid telling the child that the person has “gone to sleep” or “left us”, as these statements can easily be misunderstood.
 Such statements can cause anxiety about sleeping or feelings of being abandoned.

 - If unsure how to answer questions that a child may ask, or how to talk to the child, seek advice.
 You may wish to seek some counselling face to face, or contact the Suicide Call Back Service for online or telephone counselling.

 If you have told a different story or lied about the suicide